Tomi Davies

 Harry Tomi Davies (born June 9, 1955) is a Nigerian British investor, speaker, author, entrepreneur, philanthropist and advisor to technology companies.
-He is the chief executive officer of TVCLabs, a technology business accelerator based in Lagos and also sits on the boards of Sproxil, Strika Entertainment, TechnoVision Communications, PeoplePrime and MBO Capital.
-Davies is co-founder of the Lagos Angel Network and founding president of the African Business Angel Network.
+He is the chief executive officer of TVCLabs, a technology business accelerator based in Lagos, and the founding president of the African Business Angel Network (ABAN), an organization that supports investment and mentorship for African startups.
+He has worked in information technology and consulting with companies including IBM, Marks & Spencer, Ernst & Young, and Sapient.
+He also speaks publicly on topics related to business and entrepreneurship in Africa.

 Early life

-Davies was born on June 9, 1955.
-He attended his primary education at Corona School, Victoria Island, Lagos and later proceeding for his secondary school education at King's College, Lagos and St Gregory's College, Ikoyi, Lagos respectively.

-Davies is an alumnus of University of Miami and University of Miami School of Business.
+Davies attended his primary education at Corona School, Victoria Island, Lagos and later proceeding for his secondary school education at King's College, Lagos and St Gregory's College, Ikoyi, Lagos respectively.
+He is an alumnus of University of Miami and University of Miami School of Business.

 Business career

 Early career

-After graduating from University of Miami, Davies worked briefly for IBM as a Systems Engineer before returning to Nigeria to join the oil giant Elf Acquitaine's marketing company where he became its head of Data Processing.
-He returned to the UK in 1990 and joined Marks and Spencer where he became head of IT Research, registering the retail brands domain and building its first website.
-He then worked as an Executive Consultant with Ernst & Young where his clients included AB&B, Legal & General, Prudential and Novartis.
-During the late 1990s dotcom era, he ran the E&Y business incubator Futurewealth as the chief operating officer.
-On acquisition of its consulting practice by Cap Gemini, Davies and his incubator team joined Sapient where he became head of Strategy and built direct.gov.uk for the United Kingdom government.
-He returned to Nigeria as chief operating officer of public-sector consultants Alteq and implemented the World Bank-funded pilot of the first-ever biometric-based Integrated Payroll & Personnel System (IPPIS) for the Federal Government of Nigeria.
+Davies worked with IBM and later held information technology and consulting roles in the United Kingdom and Nigeria, including positions at Marks & Spencer, Ernst & Young, and Sapient.
+He also worked on public-sector projects in Nigeria, including the World Bank funded pilot of the Integrated Payroll & Personnel System (IPPIS).